brevzin/cpp_proposals/2996_reflection/reflection.md

   [Each instantiation results in new program constructs.]{.addu} The program is ill-formed if any instantiation fails.

   [Instantiation confers a partition over the program constructs, and the tokens comprising the translation unit furthermore endow the partitioned constructs with a partial order.
-Two constructs are _instantiation-sequenced_ if the tokens by which they are described belong to the same translation unit and if either both constructs result from the same instantiation or if neither results from any instantiation.
-Given two instantiation-sequenced program constructs, whether one _semantically follows_ the other is determined as follows:]{.addu}
+Two constructs are _semantically sequenced_ if the tokens by which they are described belong to the same translation unit and if either both constructs result from the same instantiation or if neither results from any instantiation.
+Given two semantically sequenced program constructs, whether one _semantically follows_ the other is determined as follows:]{.addu}

   * [[7.8-1]{.pnum} If both constructs are within the `$member-specification$` of a class `C` ([class.mem.general]{.sref}) and one such construct (call it `$X$`) is in a complete-class context of `C` but the other (call it `$Y$`) is not, then `$X$` semantically follows `$Y$`.]{.addu}
   * [[7-8.#]{.pnum} Otherwise, if the syntactic endpoint of the tokens that describe one such construct (call it `$X$`) occurs lexically after the syntactic endpoint of the tokens that describe the other (call it `$Y$`), then `$X$` semantically follows `$Y$`.]{.addu}

-  [During the analysis and translation of tokens and instantiations, certain expressions are evaluated.
-Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` ([expr.const]{.sref}) are considered in a context where `$P$` has been evaluated exactly once.]{.addu}
+  [During the analysis and translation of tokens and instantiations, certain expressions are evaluated ([expr.const]).
+Diagnosable rules ([intro.compliance.general]{.sref}) that apply to constructs that semantically follow a plainly constant-evaluated expression `$P$` are considered in a context where `$P$` has been evaluated exactly once.]{.addu}

   [[Other requirements in this document can further constrain the contexts from which expressions are evaluated.
 For example, a declaration that lexically follows all points from which a given instantiation can be perfomed will be considered in a context where all plainly constant-evaluated expressions resulting from that instantiation have been evaluated exactly once.]{.note}]{.addu}